 Although the vaccine is being tested for the first time, other ChAdOx1 viral vector vaccines have previously been administered in many other clinical trials.
 We can predict from past experience what the symptoms should be like with this new vaccine.
 We expect that symptoms will be mild in strength most of the time, although symptoms may also be moderate or severe.
 All symptoms should resolve completely within a few days.
 The chimpanzee adenovirus has been weakened so that it cannot grow in human cells.
-The RVFV proteins it carries cannot cause RVF disease.
+The MERS-CoV spike protein it carries cannot cause MERS-CoV disease.

-c) Local Reactions at vaccination site
+a) Local Reactions

 You may experience some discomfort at the injection site as the vaccination is given.
-This usually gets better within 5 minutes.
+This usually gets better in 5 minutes.
 Later, you might experience pain resulting in some difficulty moving your arm, but this should resolve within a few days.
 In addition to pain, you may experience redness, swelling, itchiness or warmth at the injection site.

-d) General reactions
+b) General reactions